FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data.md

 ## LeftDock

-Date/time in epoch format of when the vessel last left the dock.
+WSF Vessel API pass-through: The date and time that the vessel last left the dock.
 This value is not present when docked.

 `LeftDock`